 That being said, those in favor of alkaline water over acidic water claim that it provides a range of health benefits.
 Namely, that it boosts the metabolism, slows bone loss, reverses aging and improves the absorption of nutrients by neutralizing acid in the blood that causes disease.
 They believe low-grade acidosis may not always be detected with testing, leaving your body to suffer the silent consequences.

-Alkalizing the body and all of its organs is complex.
+It’s complex to alkalize the body and all of its organs, and there are difficulties around pH balance.
 If the root cause is unknown, opponents remind us, drinking alkaline water might not be the answer to your low pH levels.
 Plus, the human body wasn’t created to live in a constant alkaline state.

 Remember that 60/40 ratio that was mentioned earlier?
 Consuming high alkaline water on a continual basis can disrupt your body’s delicate pH balance, becoming detrimental to your health.